| |

 Reception

-With the ceremony logistics behind them and the rain finally letting up, it was time to celebrate!
-The reception began with champagne toasts by parents on both sides.
+With the ceremony complete and the weather finally easing, it was time to celebrate.
+The reception began with champagne toasts from parents on both sides, filled with stories and laughter.

 Dance Party